Table of Contents

 Detox – The First 48 Hours

-When you first stop taking Fentanyl, you’ll probably have relatively few symptoms.
+When you first stop taking fentanyl, you’ll probably have relatively few symptoms.
 It takes time for the drug to start working its way out of your system, and even more time after that for withdrawal and detox symptoms to begin.

 It’s common for people in this phase to experience insomnia, sweating, mild muscle cramps, and the start of anxiety or depression, but symptoms should be largely manageable.